jacklule/DataViz-Syllabus/Course Outline.md

 ### Telling Stories with Data
 - Data and the Art of Data Visualization
 - Principles: from Playfair to Tufte to Cairo
-- Practice: GitHub, the TextEditor and html
+- Practice: GitHub, md. html. and the TextEditor

 ### [Week 1, Wed., Aug.
 31: Telling Stories with Data](Weeks/week01-02.md)